-Computers surround us now.
-Most of them surpass the compute power of the mainframes of yesteryear but few of them do the familiar jobs of yesteryear: accounting, payroll and other sorts of business record-keeping.
+Computers surround us.
+They are in our pockets or purses, are on our wrists and even on our glasses.
+Even the easliest iPods surpassed the compute power of the mainframes of yesteryear.
 As their costs dropped and their numbers exploded the role computers play in the world has changed dramatically.
-They entertain us, help us communicate with each other, and act as our memories.
-Some are beginning to talk with us.
+They entertain us, help us shop, help us communicate with and befriend each other, and act as our memories.
+Some now talk with us.
 Mostly, however, they silently communicate with and collaborate with each other in the language of bits and bytes.

 Bigger groups of computers collaborate in ever more complicated and less transparent ways as programmers and computing architects think of new ways to exploit digital collaboration and try to reduce the hazards of computer viruses, worms, botnets, and all sorts of other malware.
 At the same time, cyber criminals and other digital predators devise new tricks to exploit these complex interactions for their own purposes.